Discover folk - the CRM for people-powered businesses

 - Customization: Allows for a high degree of customization, enabling users to tailor the platform to their specific sales processes with custom fields and workflows.

-- Affordability: Offers competitive pricing, making it accessible to small and medium-sized SaaS businesses without sacrificing essential CRM features.
+- Affordability: Offers competitive pricing, making it accessible to medium-sized SaaS businesses without sacrificing essential CRM features.

 Cons